adjust/ios_sdk/README.md

 ### <a id="step3"></a>3.
 Add the AdSupport and iAd framework

-In the Project Navigator select your project.
-In the left hand side of the main view select your target.
+Select your project in the Project Navigator.
+In the left hand side of the main view, select your target.
 In the tab `Build Phases` expand the group `Link Binary with Libraries`.
 On the bottom of that section click on the `+` button.
 Select the `AdSupport.framework` and click the `Add` button.
 Repeat the same steps to add the `iAd.framework`.
 Change the `Status` of both frameworks to